Harsha77064/Rapidious-Assignment/README.md

 Linear Regression: Could estimate cooking times or calorie content of a recipe based on ingredients and preparation methods.

 These algorithms would be applied after pre-processing the dataset, which may involve cleaning text data (ingredients, instructions), tokenizing recipe descriptions, encoding categorical data (e.g., cuisine types), and splitting the dataset into training and testing sets.

+In the context of the Epicurious Recipes (Epirecipes) dataset, machine learning scatter plots are useful for visualizing relationships between features (like ingredients, recipe ratings, or categories) and machine learning outcomes.
+Scatter plots allow you to identify patterns, clusters, and correlations, which can help guide your model development and understanding.
+Here's a brief overview of how scatter plots might be used with the Epirecipes dataset:

+Ingredient vs. Rating Scatter Plot:

+A scatter plot can display relationships between specific ingredients and the average user ratings.
+For example, you could map dishes containing certain ingredients (like garlic, chicken, or chocolate) against their ratings, potentially revealing which ingredients are associated with higher-rated recipes.
+Recipe Complexity vs. Time Scatter Plot:

+You can visualize the relationship between the complexity of a recipe (e.g., number of ingredients or steps) and the cooking time.
+This helps in understanding whether more complex recipes generally take longer to prepare or not.
+Recipe Category Scatter Plot:

+Using clustering techniques (e.g., K-means or t-SNE for dimensionality reduction), a scatter plot could map different recipes based on their ingredients or categories (such as breakfast, dessert, or main course).
+This would visually show how similar or distinct various types of recipes are based on ingredient usage.
+Calories vs. Ingredients Scatter Plot:

+You can create a scatter plot showing the relationship between the number of ingredients in a recipe and its estimated calorie count.
+This might help to identify whether more ingredients generally lead to higher-calorie dishes.